cwellsx/view/packages/react-forum/src/react/README.md

-   As a configuration option it can use a `mockFetch` function with the same API (and return type) as `fetch`, except that the `mockFetch` implementation gets its data by making a subroutine call into a copy of the server that built-in to be resident in the browser.
+   As a configuration option it can use a `mockFetch` function with the same API (and return type) as `fetch`, except that the `mockFetch` implementation gets its data by making a subroutine call into a copy of the server that's built-in to be resident in the browser.

 ### [`/src/react/Pages.tsx`](./Pages.tsx)